ImdadMiran17/ImdadMiran17.github.io/_posts/2023-24-11-htb-codify-writeup.md

 ![mysql_backup.sh](https://raw.githubusercontent.com/ImdadMiran17/ImdadMiran17.github.io/main/assets/img/codify-htb/mysql_backup_sh.png)

 It takes an input password for root and compares them with `.creds` in `root` directory.
 Then it has mysql commands to backup databases.
 Kinda strange that it uses password in the command as plaintext.
 To get to that, we have to bypass the validation first.
-Do you know the comparison operations of bash?
+Do you know about the string comparison operations of bash?

 ![Bash Comparisons](https://raw.githubusercontent.com/ImdadMiran17/ImdadMiran17.github.io/main/assets/img/codify-htb/bash_comp.png)